lluisalemanypuig/TodoListManager/README.md

 The tasks are saved in a JSON-formatted file.
 The library used to read and write these files can be found [here](https://github.com/stleary/JSON-java), which has been included in this repository for convenience (its LICENSE has been included also in this repository in the [LICENSES](https://github.com/lluisalemanypuig/TodoListManager/blob/master/LICENSES/) directory).

+## Languages

+It is our intention to translate this software into as many as we can.
+So far, TodoListManager has been translated into:

+- Catalan (29th October 2019) *only interface*

 ## Execute

 Copy the _.jar_ file and _lib_ directory wherever you like.
 You will also need to copy the [TodoListManagerData/](https://github.com/lluisalemanypuig/TodoListManager/blob/master/TodoListManagerData/) directory so as to be able to see the icons of the tasks.
 Finally double-click on the _.jar_ file in order to execute this software.